global-container-format/gcf-spec/README.md

 Flag        | Name                 | Description
 -----------:|----------------------|-----------------------------
 0x00000001  | Private              | The resource is private
+0x00008000  | Test                 | Test

 A private resource is not part of the main exported data.
 Private resources should be skipped when loading the GCF file, unless referenced explicitly by another resource.
 For example, a mesh file could contain bounding volume information as Volume resources.
 The Geometry resource associated with a convex hull volume, will have its Private flag set to indicate the stream is not part of the primary mesh data.

+The test flag is intended for testing purposes only.

+Flags from 0x00010000 onwards are available for internal application use.

 ### Supercompression Scheme